 June 24: John Gotti, Mafia boss, begins his life sentence in jail for 5 counts of murder and other crimes.

 June 28: The Constitution of Estonia is signed into law.

 June 28: Two earthquakes hit California.
-One of the earthquakes measures 7.4 on the Richtor scale, the 3rd strongest in America.
+One of the earthquakes measures 7.4 on the Richter scale, the 3rd strongest in America.

 June 30: In the United States, the first pay bathrooms open for 25 cents.

-June 30: Magaret Thatcher, former Prime Minister, joins the House of Lords as Baroness Thatcher of Kesteven.
+June 30: Margaret Thatcher, former Prime Minister, joins the House of Lords as Baroness Thatcher of Kesteven.